jerry-harm/hmac-file-server/README.md

 ## Conclusion

-This update brings significant improvements to the server's robustness, performance, and security, while keeping the core HMAC functionality unchanged.
+This update brings significant improvements to the server's robustness, performance, session handling, and security, while keeping the core HMAC functionality unchanged.
 The enhancements ensure smoother operations, easier debugging, and better scalability for production environments.